-Yallourn Brown Coal Mine
+Yallourn Coal Mine

 The Yallourn brown coal mine is located in Yallourn between Moe and Morwell in the Latrobe Valley.
 It is assigned mining licence MIN5003.
 EnergyAustralia owns the mine and is the licence holder.